sbelakho2/apex-mediation-platform/console/BACKEND_INTEGRATION.md

 ### Backend Requirements

 Each service can sit behind its own host/port combination.
-The example above matches a typical local stack where:
-- Core API traffic goes through `localhost:4000`
-- Fraud service is proxied on `localhost:4200`
-- Analytics service is available on `localhost:4300`
+The example above matches the default Docker/Fly stack where everything is exposed via the backend container on `localhost:8080`.
+If you split services across hosts, keep the `/api/v1` suffix and update the host/port for each `NEXT_PUBLIC_*_API_URL` accordingly.

 Make sure your `.env.local` entries point to the correct hosts for your environment (Fly, Docker, or local dev).
 Supporting infrastructure usually includes:
 - PostgreSQL (port 5432)